⚡ DIRECT ACCESS — IGM DIGITAL NOMAD VISA

 Requirements

-• Criminal background check from country of origin or last 2 years of residence (apostilled)
+• Criminal and police background check from your home country (apostilled)

 • Passport-size photograph